WilliamMurray-research/WilliamMurray-research/README.md

 Firstly, yes, I make extensive use of large language models; I am one person who is trying to do hard things, it really is the only way.
 That said, I am fastidious about analysing my use of these systems, and spend considerable time considering how I can improve my systems and processes.
-My views in this respect are deeply coloured by my previous professional experience, and by my studies - most directly, cognitive linguistics and neuroscience, focusing on language acquisition and comprehension with respect to the complexity of legal drafting.
+My views in this respect are deeply coloured by my previous professional experience (risk management and factual investigations), and by my studies (cognitive linguistics and neuroscience, focusing on language acquisition and comprehension with respect to the complexity of legal drafting).

 I did not touch GitHub until 22 July 2026.
 For the first 15 months after realising the extent to which AI and ML would change everything, my cognitive bandwidth was consumed entirely by ideation: continuous, high‑density conceptual generation across multiple domains.
 Implementation would have been premature; the ideas had not yet stabilised, and my brain simply had no available bandwidth for anything else.